alexanderkw/PubMed_example/readme.md

 ## Description

-Uses prefect workflows to create a Python pipeline from a specified local directory into a specified local SQLite database (to set up a SQLite database see Installing).
+Uses prefect flows to create a Python pipeline from a specified local directory into a specified local SQLite database (to set up a SQLite database see Installing).
 The scripts handle data in the form of XML pubmed files from https://ftp.ncbi.nlm.nih.gov/pubmed/updatefiles/.

 ## Notes